Beat It: Live performances

 Jackson performed "Beat It" live with his brothers during the Jacksons' Victory Tour.
 On July 13, 1984, the brothers were joined on stage by Eddie Van Halen, who played the guitar in his solo spot.
 The song became one of Jackson's signature songs; he performed it on all of his world tours: Bad, Dangerous and HIStory.
 The October 1, 1992 Dangerous Tour performance, including "Beat It", was included in the Michael Jackson: The Ultimate Collection box set.
 The DVD was later repackaged as Live in Bucharest: The Dangerous Tour.
 Jackson also performed the song on the Michael Jackson: 30th Anniversary Special, a concert celebrating the musician's thirtieth year as a solo performer.
 The performance featured Slash as the song's guest guitarist.

-A highlight of Jackson's solo concert tour performances of the song is that he would begin the song on a cherry picker (which he would also later use with "Earth Song" during the HIStory World Tour) after performing "Thriller".
-Another live version of the song is available on the DVD Live at Wembley July 16, 1988.
-The song would have also been performed as part of the This Is It concerts, which were canceled due to Jackson's death.